BioinformaNicks/Bioinformatics-training-collection/README.md

 When learning and applying R, code should be developed within an Integrated Development Environment (IDE).
 This is dedicated software for editing code, and for running the code.

 It is to be noted here that RStudio is the only recommended dedicated IDE since it's capabilities are enormous, and the team backing it is incredibly good.

-It is, however, possible to use R in Jupyter Notebooks by installing the IRKernel.
+It is, however, also possible to use R in Jupyter Notebooks by installing the IRKernel.
 - [RStudio](https://rstudio.com/)
 - [Jupyer](https://jupyter.org/)
 - [IRKernel](https://github.com/IRkernel/IRkernel)